Snorting Tramadol: Dangers and Side Effects

-What Happens When You Snort Tramadol?
+What Happens if You Snort Tramadol?

-When tramadol is ingested orally, it is first processed through the liver before its effects are felt throughout your body.
+When immediate release tramadol is ingested orally, it is first processed through the liver and drug levels peak in the body in about 2 hours.
 When tramadol is snorted, however, the drug dodges this intended “first-pass” process of liver metabolism.
-Instead, the mucous membranes of your nasal passages absorb the drug and deliver it across the blood-brain barrier directly to your brain.
+Instead, the mucous membranes of your nasal passages absorb tramadol and deliver it across the blood-brain barrier directly to your brain.

-What Are the Side Effects of Snorting Tramadol?
+Side Effects of Snorting Tramadol

 - Nausea and vomiting.

 When tramadol is snorted, the medication can also cause various problems to the respiratory system.
 Some people will experience severe irritation of the mucous lining of the nose.
 Other users report a painful burning sensation.

 Other Dangers & Risks of Tramadol Snorting

 In addition to causing discomfort and pain, snorting tramadol increases the risk of taking too much of this medication.3The risk of accidental death increases when snorting tramadol while drinking alcohol or taking drugs that suppress breathing and heart rate.

 A 2010 study of tramadol overdose published in Clinical Toxicology indicates that 1.2% of all poisoning episodes from 2006 to 2007 were related to tramadol.7 Taking too much of this drug can result in what is known as serotonin syndrome, a severe drug reaction that can occur when you take medications that alter the brain’s production of the neurotransmitter serotonin.
 Dangerous side effects of serotonin syndrome may include:7

 - Loss of motor coordination.